- 45 HP

 Notable status moves: Calm Mind, Heal Bell (via ORAS tutor), Recover (Egg move), Thunder Wave, Trick (via ORAS tutor), Trick Room, Wish (Egg move), Yawn

-- Shattered Psyche (Psychic) – Converts one use of Psychic into a base 190 special Psychic-type attack.
+- Shattered Psyche (Psychic) – Converts one use of Psychic into a base 175 special Psychic-type attack (or Future Sight into base 190).

 - Twinkle Tackle (Fairy) – Converts one use of Dazzling Gleam into a base 160 special Fairy-type attack.